Loving the Commute: Commuter Profile – John Fry

 Aaronthestrong: Who is John Fry and what kind of bike do you ride?

-John Fry: I’m the father of 2 boys and the husband of the amazing Katie Fry.
-I like Purdue sports, drinking beers, camping and talking about how to improve the town I live in.
+John Fry: I like Purdue sports, drinking beers, camping and talking about how to improve the town I live in.
 I ride a 1994 Trek 850 Mt.
 Track XC as my commuter – getting around town bike.
 That’s possibly the world’s longest name for a bike, so it’s nicknamed ‘The Goodwiller’ because I bought it at Goodwill 2 years ago.

 ATS: Why did you decide to start riding your bike to work?